A Mathematical Explanation of Transformers: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have revolutionized numerous fields, including natural language processing \cite{graves2013speech,young2018recent}, computer vision \cite{krizhevsky2012imagenet}, scientific computing \cite{lu2021learning,raissi2019physics,li2020fourier}, and medical diagnostics \cite{miotto2018deep,jiang2017artificial}.
 Among these architectures, Transformers \cite{vaswani2017attention} have recently emerged as particularly powerful tools, underpinning remarkable successes in large language models (LLMs) such as GPT-3 and GPT-4 \cite{vaswani2017attention}.
-Besides language processing \cite{zhu2025Transformers}, the Transformer and its variants have also been applied in applications, including image processing \cite{dosovitskiyimage,strudel2021segmenter}, graph processing \cite{yun2019graph}, operator learning \cite{cheng2024mamba,bryutkin2024hamlet,liu2024prose,ye2024pdeformer}.
+Besides language processing \cite{zhu2025Transformers}, the Transformer and its variants have also been applied in applications, including image processing \cite{dosovitskiyimage,strudel2021segmenter,quan2024pseudo}, graph processing \cite{yun2019graph}, operator learning \cite{cheng2024mamba,bryutkin2024hamlet,liu2024prose,ye2024pdeformer}.

 Recently, a series of works have been conducted to study the theoretical foundation or interpretability of Transformers.
 Approximation and generalization error of Transformers were studied in \cite{furuya2024Transformers,takakura2023approximation,havrilla2024understanding}.
 It was shown in \cite{havrilla2024understanding,shen2025Transformers} that Transformers are adaptive to data's low-dimensional structures.
 For interpretability, in \cite{lai2024attention}, it was shown that Transformers are cubic or high-order splines.
 It was shown in \cite{jelassi2022vision} that the vision Transformer can learn spatial structures of the dataset.
 The Transformer was interpreted as an ODE solver for multi-particle dynamical systems in \cite{dutta2021redesigning,geshkovski2023mathematical,lu2020understanding}.
-Meng et al. \cite{meng2024learnable} showed that Transformer is a step for solving a nonlocal variational model.
+The importance of layer normalizaiton in Transformer was studied in \cite{kan2025stability}.
 A general introduction to Transformers with mathematical descriptions can be found in \cite{turner2023introduction}.